BBVA/kapow/docs/source/examples/index.rst

    $ cat command-injection.pow
    kapow route add '/not-vulnerable/{value}' - <<-'EOF'
-        ls "$(kapow get /request/matches/value)" | kapow set /response/body
+        ls -- "$(kapow get /request/matches/value)" | kapow set /response/body
    EOF

 .. warning::

    Quotes around parameters only protect against injection of additional arguments, but not against turning a non-option into option or vice-versa.
+Note that for many commands we can leverage double-dash to signal the end of the options.
 See the "Security Concern" section on the docs.

 Sending HTTP error codes